 - Become lifelong, self-directed learners as demanded by the dynamic business environment of the future.

 Curriculum development is an on-going process and should be conducted in an orderly fashion, seeking continuous improvement.
-The COB curriculum is more than a collection of tabulated courses.
+The JJCBE curriculum is more than a collection of tabulated courses.
 It represents a sequence of education experiences designed to increase the knowledge, skill, interpersonal competence and professional judgement of our students.
 The curriculum should be designed to support the mission of the college and to meet specific developmental and educational objectives for 211 business students.
 Outcomes for these objectives should. be measured over time to demonstrate the effectiveness of the curriculum.

 3. Some Definitions: